Cultural depictions of ravens: Hebrew Bible and Judaism

-Philo of Alexandria (first century AD), who interpreted the Bible allegorically, stated that Noah's raven was a symbol of vice, whereas the dove was a symbol of virtue (Questions and Answers on Genesis 2:38).
+Philo of Alexandria (first century AD), who interpreted the Bible allegorically, stated that Noah's raven was a symbol of vice, whereas the dove was a symbol of virtue.

 In the Talmud, the raven is described as having been only one of three beings on Noah's Ark that copulated during the flood and so was punished.
 The Rabbis believed that the male raven was forced to spit.

+Pirke De-Rabbi Eliezer (chapter 25) explains that the reason why the raven Noah released from the ark did not return to him was that the raven was feeding on the corpses of those who had drowned in the flood.
+This tradition is also preserved in the Byzantine composition Palaea Historica.

 According to the Icelandic Landnámabók – a story similar to Noah and the Ark – Hrafna-Flóki Vilgerðarson used ravens to guide his ship from the Faroe Islands to Iceland.

-Pirke De-Rabbi Eliezer (chapter 25) explains that the reason the raven Noah released from the ark did not return to him was that the raven was feeding on the corpses of those who drowned in flood.
+New Testament

+In the New Testament, ravens, who "neither sow nor reap", are referred to by Jesus as an illustration of God's provision.

 Late antiquity and Christian Middle Ages

 The ravens on the coat of arms of Lisbon recall the story of St. Vincent's ravens.

 The name of the important Frankish King Guntram means "War Raven".

 According to the legend of the fourth-century Iberian Christian martyr Saint Vincent of Saragossa, after St. Vincent was executed, ravens protected his body from being devoured by wild animals, until his followers could recover the body.
 His body was taken to what is now known as Cape St. Vincent in southern Portugal.
 A shrine was erected over his grave, which continued to be guarded by flocks of ravens.
 The Arab geographer Al-Idrisi noted this constant guard by ravens, for which the place was named by him كنيسة الغراب "Kanīsah al-Ghurāb" (Church of the Raven).
 King Afonso Henriques (1139–1185) had the body of the saint exhumed in 1173 and brought it by ship to Lisbon, still accompanied by the ravens.
 This transfer of the relics is depicted on the coat of arms of Lisbon.

 A raven is also said to have protected Saint Benedict of Nursia by taking away a loaf of bread poisoned by jealous monks after he blessed it.

 In the legends about the German Emperor Frederick Barbarossa, depicting him as sleeping along with his knights in a cave in the Kyffhäuser mountain in Thuringia or the Untersberg in Bavaria, it is told that when the ravens cease to fly around the mountain, he will awake and restore Germany to its ancient greatness.
 According to the story, the Emperor's eyes are half-closed in sleep, but now and then, he raises his hand and sends a boy out to see if the ravens have stopped flying.